-Not carrying, and walking away from confrontation:
+That not carrying, and walking away from confrontation:

 - Is the smart thing to do.

-- Is what the vast majority do.
+- Is the safer thing to do.

 - Is the stronger thing to do.

-Help in your local area.
+Help in your local area

 If you suspect someone is carrying a knife or other offensive weapons, or have information about a crime, you can report it safely and anonymously to Crimestoppers.